alteryx/predict-loan-repayment/README.md

 ## Highlights

 * We automatically generate 1820 features using Deep Feature Synthesis.
-* We are able to quickly generate features, check that we are content with those features, and create the feature matrix.
+* We are able to generate features, check that we are content with those features, and create the feature matrix.
 * We develop are able to generate features in 1 hours vs 10 hours with manual feature engineering.

 ## Read the tutorial